EvernightFedora/evernight-vista-oobe/README.md

 -->

-# Plasma Setup
+# Evernight Vista OOBE

-The Out-of-the-box (OOTB) experience that greets a user after system installation or when starting up a new computer.
-Guides the user in creating the system's first user account and configuring initial settings.
+The Out-of-the-box Experience (OOBE) experience that greets a user after system installation or when starting up a new computer.
+Guides the user in creating the system's first user account and configuring initial settings.It's based on plasma-setup.

 ## Features